TomatenKuchenDEV/docs/docs/birthday.md

 ---
 title: Birthdays
-description: TomatenKuchen is a multipurpose Discord bot with a lot of features for your server.
+description: TomatenKuchen is a multipurpose Discord bot with a lot of features.
 The birthday system allows creating birthday per user and per server.
 You can also create birthday calendars and customized reminders.
 ---

 Birthday messages are sent daily in the set server timezone at 0 o'clock (midnight).